HQInterview/backend-developer-assignment/README.md

 * Use only Paypal and Braintree Node.js libraries, not any other 3rd party libraries.
 * Cover code with unit tests.
 * The code needs to work after we pull it and try it (no bugs) and should process the payments.

+## Quality requirements

+Similarly as during any other code review in our team, we'll be checking the following:

+* code quality
+* usage of the configuration files
+* usage of the unit tests
+* naming convention